Nazar-Humeniuk/dummy_parser/README.md

 4. Run calendar-parser.py
 ``python calendar-parser.py``

-Script will for all files with extension '.csv'.
+Script will look for all files with extension '.csv'.
 You can collect all file in one folder or have file in the same folder as python file.

 ## Important!